 Make sure you get top coders here.
-Poor coding will drain out your budget and deliver you an inferior product!
+Poor coding will drain your budget and give you an inferior product!

-Also, focus on either iOS or Android platform to create the app.
-Never simultaneously.
+Also, focus on either an iOS or an Android platform to create the app.
+Don’t focus on both simultaneously.

 🤔 Why should I do this?

 Simple.
 Developing an app costs money.
-If you develop for both platforms simultaneously and the developers code poorly, it would be disastrous for your pocket!
+If you develop the app for both platforms simultaneously and the developers code poorly, it would be disastrous for your pocket!

-We would suggest you develop for Android first as it is cheaper compared to iOS.
+We suggest that you develop for Android first as it is cheaper compared to iOS.
 It all depends on your budget.